mech/Learning-Notes/FrontEnd/JavaScript/Types.md

 # Type Checking

 Types are a set of possible values.
+Types can be strong or generic.

+Haskell is perhaps one of the most strongly typed languages.
+However, Haskell support Generic Programming, in the sense that you write methods that work with any type conforming to a certain concept (or interface).
+Duck typing!
+Haskell also uses Type Inference so you never have to declare the type of your variables.

+Python and Ruby are strongly typed, dynamic languages.
+JavaScript is a weakly typed, dynamic language.

 What's the purpose of type checking?